rhel-labs/learn-katacoda/sql-server-cstore/step4.md

      65536 -> 131071     : 19       |                                        |
 </pre>

->**Note:** When the CPU scheduler is tuned appropriately using the mssql tuned profile, there is less descheduling because of increased CPU quantum assigned by the kernel.
+>**Note:** When the CPU scheduler is tuned appropriately using the mssql tuned profile, there is more consistent scheduling because of increased CPU quantum assigned by the kernel.